Going Home Postpartum

 We would like to extend our heartfelt congratulations on the arrival of your baby!

-As you are home with new baby, the South Denver Midwives want you to be aware of the following discharge guidelines:
+As you are home with your new baby, the South Denver OB/GYN & Midwives want you to be aware of the following discharge guidelines:

 Diet

-You may resume a normal diet and please remember you will need extra calories while breastfeeding.
+You may resume a normal diet and remember you will need extra calories while breastfeeding.
 Dieting is not recommended at this time.
-You should continue your prenatal vitamins until your six week check up or while you are nursing.
+Continue your prenatal vitamins until your six-week checkup or while nursing.

 Activity

-For the first week that you are home it is best to minimize your activity until you are more comfortable with your baby’s schedule.
-In addition it is wise to take the time to rest and enjoy your little one while establishing breastfeeding.
-After the first week you may begin driving, housework, and shopping as you feel able.
-Please remember that family and friends are often eager to help with those things if you ask.
+For the first week, minimize activity until you are more comfortable with your baby’s schedule.
+Take time to rest and enjoy your little one while establishing breastfeeding.
+After the first week, you may begin driving, housework, and shopping as you feel able.
+Family and friends are often eager to help—don’t hesitate to ask.

 Breastfeeding

-We want you to be supported with breastfeeding and there are many options to help you.
-Littleton and Castle Rock hospitals offer weekly lactation groups.
-Our office is happy to answer questions about breastfeeding and to refer you to a lactation consultant.
-Remember cracking and bleeding nipples are NOT a normal part of breastfeeding.
-This usually indicates a poor latch or other issues that a lactation consultant can address.
-Please contact your midwife.
+We want you to feel supported with breastfeeding.
+Littleton and Castle Rock hospitals offer weekly lactation groups, and our office can answer questions or refer you to a lactation consultant.
+Cracking and bleeding nipples are not normal and often indicate latch issues—please contact your midwife.

 Contraception